OJ Simpson’s story gripped the world: A timeline of his fall from grace

 His career in the NFL with the Buffalo Bills and San Francisco 49ers set records: he became one of the greatest ball carriers in NFL history, after which he was inducted into the Pro Football Hall of Fame.

-On retiring in 1979, he forged a new career as a sports commentator, and appeared in television adverts.
+On retiring in 1979, he forged a new career as a sports commentator and appeared in multiple television adverts.

-Simpson met Nicole Brown when she was a 17-year-old waitress and he was still married to Marguerite.
+Simpson met Nicole Brown when she was a 17-year-old waiter and he was still married to Marguerite.
 He and Brown married in 1985 and had two children.

-He was cast as a dim-witted assistant detective in spoof film The Naked Gun (1988) and its sequels, having also starred in The Towering Inferno (1974) and Capricorn One (1977).
+He was cast as a dim-witted assistant detective in the hit spoof movie The Naked Gun (1988) and its sequels, having also starred in The Towering Inferno (1974) and Capricorn One (1977).

 She told friends and recorded in her diaries how Simpson “first beat her up in 1978 and punched and kicked her in their hotel room for hours while she tried to escape”.

-She claimed the abuse included his developing a jealous rage, throwing her against walls and repeatedly leaving her blackened and bruised.
+She claimed the abuse included incidents of jealous rage, with Simpson throwing her against walls and repeatedly leaving her bruised.

-Simpson, who quickly emerged as a suspect, was ordered to surrender to police but five days after the killings, he fled in his white Ford Bronco with a former teammate, carrying his passport and a disguise.
+Simpson, who quickly emerged as a suspect, was ordered to surrender to police, but five days after the killings, he fled in his white Ford Bronco with a former teammate, carrying his passport and a disguise.
+The slow-motion car chase over the LA freeways captured global attention.

-But there was no escaping the law.
-At the outset of the case, the sports star-turned-actor declared himself “absolutely 100 percent not guilty”.
+There was no escaping the law, however.
+At the outset of the case, the sports star turned actor declared himself “absolutely 100 per cent not guilty”.

 Prosecutors argued that he had killed his wife in a jealous fury, and they presented extensive blood, hair and fibre tests linking him to the murders.
 His defence insisted he had been framed by racist white police.

-Prosecutors committed a blunder when they orderd Simpson to try on a pair of blood-stained gloves found at the murder scene, confident they would fit perfectly and show he was the killer.
+Prosecutors committed a massive blunder when they ordered Simpson to try on a pair of bloodstained gloves found at the murder scene, confident they would fit perfectly and show he was the killer.

-Delivering the trial’s most famous words, defence lawyer Johnnie Cochran told jurors: “If it doesn’t fit, you must acquit.”
+Delivering the trial’s most famous line, defence lawyer Johnnie Cochran told jurors: “If it doesn’t fit, you must acquit.”

-The predominantly Black panel of 10 women and two men acquitted him, and Simpson waved at the jurors, mouthing “thank you”.
+The predominantly Black panel of 10 women and two men acquitted Simpson, and he waved at the jurors, mouthing “Thank you.”

-Many Black Americans celebrated his acquittal, but many white Americans were appalled.
+The verdict was a divisive one, with many Black Americans celebrating his acquittal as a symbol of progress in what was perceived at the time to be a racially inequitable legal system.
+For those who felt the burden of proof had been met, however, there was little to celebrate.

-Interviewed years later by Ruby Wax, the star – still celebrated as a hero by millions – was filmed simulating stabbing someone, intending it to be a joke.
+Interviewed years later by Ruby Wax, OJ – still celebrated as a hero by millions – was filmed simulating stabbing someone, intending it to be a joke.

 The Goldman and Brown families in 1997 pursued a wrongful death lawsuit against Simpson in civil court.
-The burden of proof in that case was lower than in a criminal trial – a “preponderance of the evidence” rather than “beyond a reasonable doubt”.
+The burden of proof in that case was lower than in a criminal trial, requiring a “preponderance of the evidence” rather than “beyond a reasonable doubt”.

-New evidence included photographs of him wearing the type of shoes that had left bloody footprints at the murder scene.
+New evidence included photographs of Simpson wearing the type of shoes that had left bloody footprints at the murder scene.

 “We finally have justice for Ron and Nicole,” Fred Goldman, Ron Goldman’s father, said after the verdict.